-Chicken Tikka Masala is a world famous Indian curry which also happens to be the official and the most popular dish of Britain.
-Chicken is marinated in yogurt and spices, grilled to perfection and then simmered in a sauce made of tomatoes, cream and more spices.
-This is a curry which will make every chicken lover go ga ga over.
+Chicken is marinated in yogurt and spices, grilled to perfection and then simmered in a sauce made of tomatoes, cream, and more spices.
+This is a curry that will make every chicken lover go ga ga over.

 You can also grill it on an outdoor grill.
 You can keep the gravy ready and whenever you fire up the grill, grill the chicken till it’s cooked and slightly charred.
 The smokey flavor will give it an authentic taste.

 The key is to let the curry simmer on medium-low heat till a layer of oil can be seen on top and also the honey.

 Easy and Quick VIDEO RECIPE